karma4u101/FoBo-Demo/README.md

         > project [sub project name as shown in list from the 'projects' command]

 4) Update & Start Jetty
-The following commands will update and fetch the projects dependancys then start the jetty server and load the lift application.
+The following commands will update and fetch the projects dependencies then start the jetty server and load the lift application.

-	> update ~container:start
+	> update ~jetty:start

 5) Launch Your Browser
 Launch your favorite browser and type in the following address to bring up the application.